hsmalley/velvet-chains-ttrpg/obsidian-templates/artifact.md

 ## 💋 Emotional Resonance

 Describe how the item glows, hums, or transforms in response to affection, tension, or betrayal.
-Offer guidance for GMs on converting those emotions into Drama Point shifts or narrative consequences.
+Offer guidance for Guides on converting those emotions into Hope swings, Danger spikes, or Strings earned/burned.

+---

+## 🎴 Strings & Complications

+- **Strings It Grants:** {{Who gains leverage and why}}
+- **Strings To Spend:** {{Effects unlocked when a wielder burns a String}}
+- **Mixed Result Twist:** {{What happens when Hope and Fear collide while attuned}}

+Use this to track how the artifact entwines relationships as well as combat or ritual outcomes.

 ---